In my last post, I explored end-line & mid-line feminine endings, and simple variations formed by adjusting the stress of single syllables.

 When a trochee combines with an iamb (as in all the above examples) it forms a metrical figure called a choriamb: dum-di-di-dum! (dum-di + di-dum).
 The choriamb is a swing from one post to the next: the beat is drawn in and released, and swings to it’s final destination at the end of the figure: dum-di-di-dum!
 Try speaking the above lines out loud, and see if you experience the swinging movement between the two beats.

 The mistake that’s most often made by actors when delivering a line that contains a choriamb is a tendency to linger too long on the first syllable: in practice there often is a slight suspension on the first syllable – but if it’s more than slight, it breaks off the rhythmical swing between the two beats.
 Instead of a cohesive rhythmical figure, we get an irregular monosyllabic foot (dum), followed by an irregular 3-syllable foot (di-di-dum.
-This is known as an anapest: there are examples of verse written in an anapestic meter, but within iambic verse the anapest is an irregularity – one used very rarely by Shakespeare).
+This is known as an anapest: there are examples of verse written in an anapestic meter, but within iambic verse the anapest is an irregularity; Shakespeare’s very occasional use of this variation in his dramatic verse is something I look at here: Making the words fit the meter).
 To deliver a line in this way is to ignore the metrical rhythm.

 Let’s look again at the last quote I provided, because this is a particularly interesting example:-